 I'd love to hear your opinions on Styled Components, have you used them?
 Are you a die-hard Stylesheet fan?
 Let's talk about it!

 Disclaimer: Stream provides Feed and Chat APIs that power digital experiences for over 500,000,000 end-users, and we use a mix of styled-components and stylesheets within many of our apps, SDKs, and component libraries.
-If you're interested in checking them out, I recommend taking a look at our Stream Chat React Components, and you can learn more about our awesome chat product here.
+If you're interested in checking them out, I recommend taking a look at our Stream Chat React Components, and you can learn more about our awesome messaging platform here.

 Happy Styling ✌️